-Bartlesville Radio » News » Blue Start Mothers of Bartlesville Prepares for Christmas for Deployed Troops
+Bartlesville Radio » News » Blue Star Mothers of Bartlesville Prepares for Christmas for Deployed Troops

 Appearing on COMMUNITY CONECTION, Moni Heinrich, Christina Kiddy and Kerri Pannell said they support each other and their children while promoting patriotism.
 The Blue Star Mothers of Bartlesville focuses on our mission every single day and will never, ever, forsake our troops, our veterans or the families of our Fallen Heroes.

 Recently, Blue Star Mothers wrapped up their first month of box packing for our additional adopted 100 deployed troops.
-It was a deemed a hyge success!
+It was a deemed a huge success!
 The group thanked everyone that pitched in to help including The ELKS LODGE of Bartlesville Community Lodge #1060, Lions, and caring members of the community come together to make this happen.
 They say that "eam work makes the dream work."

 Next project: Christmas boxes for the deployed troops!
 Coming soon to their Facebook page at https://www.facebook.com/bvlbluestars , QR codes will be posted so that you can help shop for the items to be packed into these Christmas care packages from home.